glouppe/info8010-deep-learning/lecture8.md

 Prof. Gilles Louppe<br>
 [g.louppe@uliege.be](mailto:g.louppe@uliege.be)

+???

+XXX add pointer to miniature

 ---

 # Today

-Build a GPT-like model and its agent-based interface, from scratch!
+- GPT: Build a GPT-like model and its agent-based interface, from scratch!
+See [`code/gpt/`](https://github.com/glouppe/info8010-deep-learning/tree/master/code/gpt) for the implementation.

-See `code/gpt/` for the implementation.
+- Agentic AI: Language models in a loop, with a simple agentic interface.
+See [`https://github.com/glouppe/miniature`](https://github.com/glouppe/miniature) for the implementation.
 ---

 class: end-slide, center